 From coast to desert, Oregon is packed full of amazing places to explore.
-Check out these 12 wondrous, lesser-known state parks to experience the unique beauty of the Beaver State:
+Check out these 12 wondrous, lesser-known state parks to visit in Oregon.
+The unique beauty of the Beaver State knows no bounds!

 Located south of the iconic Cannon Beach, Oswald West State Park is an amazing nature area on the Oregon Coast that's full of picturesque scenery, old growth forests, hiking trails, hidden beaches, vast coastal views, and more.